Introduction and Overview

 UK Specific documentation to support the transition

-To support of the implementation of these two new international standards the British Standards Institution (BSI) has also published a National Annex to BS EN ISO 19650-2 [to aid execution in the UK and ensure BIM Level 2 can be delivered within the context of the ISO framework], National Foreword and a UK Transition Guidance.
+In support of the implementation of these two new international standards the British Standards Institution (BSI) has also published a National Annex to BS EN ISO 19650-2, National Forewords and UK Transition Guidance.

 The National Annex and Foreword are informative texts that provide contextual and supplementary information that does not conflict with the base ISO document.